JensErat/docker-sogo/README.md

 This Dockerfile packages SOGo as packaged by Inverse, SOGo's creators, together with Apache 2 and memcached.

 There are different flavors of this Docker image, added as tags.
 To checkout a specific flavor, use `jenserat/docker:[tag]` as image name.
-RBby default, `latest` wil be used.
+By default, `latest` wil be used.

   - **latest**: normal SOGo release
+  - **nightly**: nightly builds, rebuild automatically
-  - **activesync**: like latest, but includes ActiveSync components
+  - **activesync**: like latest, but includes ActiveSync module

     Please be aware that ActiveSync uses patented technology and might require negotiating with Microsoft.
 From the [SOGo documentation](http://www.sogo.nu/files/docs/SOGo%20Installation%20Guide.pdf):